helloitsjoe/react-hooks-compose/README.md

 ### Pass in props for initial values

 If your hooks need access to props to set their initial values, you can pass a function to `composeHooks`.
-This function receives `props` as an argument:
+This function receives `props` as an argument, and should always return an object:

 ```jsx
 const useForm = (initialValue = '') => {